The method

 Define the surface, not the prompt

-The first thing we do on any new system is define the surface area an agent operates on — the read tools, the write tools, the human-approval gates — not the prompt that drives it.
+The first thing we do on any new system is define the surface area an agent operates on.
+The read tools, the write tools, the human-approval gates, not the prompt that drives it.
 Prompts are throwaway; the tool surface compounds.
 A well-designed surface makes a mediocre prompt produce reliable results; a great prompt with a leaky surface produces undefined behaviour at scale.

 Concretely: every action the agent can take goes through a typed tool.
 Every state-mutation goes through a human-review gate by default.
 We earn the right to remove gates by demonstrating a clean audit history.